 The project provides technical training that helps growers maintain soil quality, recycle water, and produce quality crops, and business training that enables farmers to increase efficiency.
 As a result, Unifrutti commands a higher price for its prod

-IFC helps scale up lending for renewable energy, energy efficiency, and climate change mitigation projects by providing guarantees to our partner banks to support their loans.
+IFC helps scale up lending for projects in renewable energy, energy efficiency, and climate-change mitigation by advising and providing risk guarantees to our partner banks to support their loans.